kulics/koral/README.md

     1. Include standard library.
     1. Improve grammar to achieve grammatical stability.
 1. 2020.01 ~ 2021.12
-    1. Write some projects using K.
+    1. Write some projects using Feel.
     1. Compile to more languages, including Go/Kotlin/JavaScript/LLVM.
     1. Improved compilation capabilities and support for language server protocols.